fluxninja/aperture/sdks/aperture-py/README.md

   </a>
 </p>

-# Aperture Python SDK
+# Python SDK for FluxNinja Aperture

-The `aperture-py` is SDK is an easy way to integrate your python applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
+The `aperture-py` SDK provides an easy way to integrate your Python applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow control functionality on fine-grained features inside service code.